OpenAMP/openamp-docs/demos/rpmsg_multi_services.rst

 ..  image::  ../images/demos/rpmsg-multi-services-intro.svg

 The remote sets up three RPMsg channels, one for each service, starting at address RPMSG_RESERVED_ADDRESSES, which is 0x400 (1024).
-These channels utilize a single Virtio device.
+These channels are multiplexed on a single Virtio device.

 .. _rpmsg-multi-services-components: